What Is a Solar Manifold Collector and Why It Matters in Commercial Hot Water Systems

 4. Typical Applications

-• Hotels and resorts: guest rooms, laundries, kitchens, swimming pools
+• Hotels and resorts: guest hot water, laundries, kitchens, pools

-• Hospitals: sanitation, cleaning, and domestic hot water supply
+• Hospitals: sanitation, cleaning, domestic hot water supply

 • Schools and campuses: dormitories, cafeterias, sports facilities